allancoding/scriptures/README.md

 ## The Scriptures

-The goal is to get everything is one spot.
+The goal is to get everything in one database!

 Uses infromation from:
 * https://www.churchofjesuschrist.org